elapouya/python-docx-template/docs/index.rst

    Here is my paragraph
    {%p endif %}

-This syntax is possible because MS Word considers each line as a new paragraph (if you do not use CTRL-RETURN).
+This syntax is possible because MS Word considers each line as a new paragraph (if you do not use SHIFT-RETURN).

 Display variables
 .................